 If you do not complete your immunization information online or if you are not compliant with all the required immunizations by the 45th day of class, a hold will be placed on your student account and you will not be permitted to register for classes.
 Based on individual circumstances, there may be other requirements or recommendations.

 Students who wish to conscientiously object to a particular vaccine are required by Minnesota Statute 135A.14 to submit a notarized statement of exemption to St. Catherine University, which will be forwarded to the commissioner of health.
+This does not include COVID-19 vaccination accommodations/exemptions.

 Getting Vaccinations and Immunization Testing